My Political Labels

 Ultimately I prefer talking politics with ideologies, thoughts, ideas, values, virtues, belief systems, and philosophies and very specific opinions on every single issue.
 Clarity, precision, and specificity on everything.
 But that’s just not how humans tend to communicate especially in relation to social, political, and economic issues.
 I wish this was different.
 I wish we always had the capacity for long discussion, openness, honesty, empathetic listening, and collaboration but we’re just not there yet.

 The first political label that I identify with is Independent.
 This is the easy one and comprehensively explained in the Voter Directed Democracy book.
 I consider myself not associated with any political party.
-The political philosophy of Voter Directed Democracy is anti-political party because it is relentlessly anti-authoritarian in all ways and is thus VDD is also relentless pro-voter, pro-democracy, pro-democratic republic, and pro-Will-of-the-People at all levels of government for every single issue.
-In other words, Voter Directed Democracy and all voter directed voters are literally independent from the immense flaws, brokenness, corruption, and increasingly authoritarian dynamics of political parties and party-driven democracy.
+The political philosophy of Voter Directed Democracy is anti-political party because it is relentlessly anti-authoritarian.
+Voter Directed Democracy is also relentlessly pro-voter, pro-democracy, pro-democratic republic, and pro-Will-of-the-People at all levels of government for every single issue.
+In other words, Voter Directed Democracy and all voter directed voters and elected officials are literally independent from the immense flaws, brokenness, corruption, and increasingly authoritarian dynamics of political parties and party-driven democracy.

 The last two labels that I identify with are Progressive Libertarian.
 I am a Libertarian in relation to how I believe democratic republic governing mentalities (governments) should operate and I am relentlessly pro-individual freedom, pro-liberty, and pro-justice for all. l also have many Progressive personal values.
 Libertarian is my noun, Progressive is my adjective.